Milan Fashion Week: 2020–2022: Milano Digital Fashion Weeks

 Due to the COVID-19 pandemic, the 2020 edition took place only through digital media from 14 July to 17 July 2020.
 In 2022, Gucci made a debut at Milan Fashion Week, finding 68 pairs of twins to showcase their design.

 Locations

-Milan fashion week includes more than 40 shows each season and transforms the city into a touristic hob by simply creating various venues for the shows selecting the most elegant and influential palaces to become the stage for design.
-Example of location are Palazzo Reale, Palazzo Serbelloni and many others.
+Milan Fashion Week includes more than 40 shows each season and transforms the city into a touristic hub by simply creating various venues for the shows selecting the most elegant and influential palaces to become the stage for design.
+Examples of locations are Palazzo Reale, Palazzo Serbelloni, and many others.

-Controversy
+Sustainability controversy

-In 2014 Greenpeace protested to demand "toxic-free fashion" by hanging signs in the Galleria Vittorio Emanuele II.
+In 2014, Greenpeace protested to demand "toxic-free fashion" by hanging signs in the Galleria Vittorio Emanuele II.
 Chiara Campione of Greenpeace Italy said the demonstration was set up to "...ask Italian brands, especially Versace, because it has the highest level of hazardous chemicals in its products, to publicly commit to eliminate harmful substances from the various stages of production."

 Key revenues

+In 2021, the following revenue was reported for Milan Fashion Week.